 ASSOCIATE CLINICAL DIRECTOR

-In addition to being Associate Clinical Director of Cognitive Behavior Associates, Dr. Stanford is a Clinical Instructor in the Department of Psychology at UCLA, where he is a clinical supervisor of doctoral candidates.
+In addition to being Associate Clinical Director of Cognitive Behavior Associates, Dr. Stanford is an Assistant Clinical Professor in the Department of Psychology at UCLA, where he is a clinical supervisor of doctoral candidates.
 Dr. Stanford is a Diplomate & Certified CBT Therapist of the Academy of Cognitive & Behavioral Therapies (A-CBT).
 He is also a member of the American Psychological Association (APA), Association for Behavioral and Cognitive Therapies (ABCT), and World Professional Association for Transgender Health (WPATH).

 Click here to download Dr. Stanford’s CV